noderdev/Logs-Parser/README.md

 # Runtime Analysis

 The time complexity of our algorithm is O(n) where n is the number of rows in the log files.
-To calculate n, we have fo the following :-
+To calculate n, we following these steps :-

 Step 1: Calculate the size of a single row.
 The length of the provided row is 108 bytes (avg).